-Cardio At Home
+Cardio at Home

 It is simple to perform a varied and effective ab workout at home with no equipment at all.
-The bicycle kick is rated by the American Council on Exercise as the most effective off all ab exercises due to it keeping the rectus abdominis almost constantly taut and working the obliques simultaneously.
+The bicycle maneuver is rated by the American Council on Exercise as the most effective of all ab exercises due to it keeping the rectus abdominis almost constantly taut and working the obliques simultaneously.

 Lie down on the floor and put your hands linked behind your head.
 On an exhale, simultaneously raise your head and shoulders.
 Keeping your left leg straight, bend your right knee towards your left elbow.
 Inhale and repeat with the bent left knee and right elbow.
 Complete 10 bicycles and work your way up to three sets of 10.
 Other effective exercises that can be performed at home with no equipment are the vertical leg crunch and the traditional crunch.
 Remember with any movement that brings your legs towards your torso to exhale and inhale on the release.

 - Mayo Clinic "Rev Up Your Workout With Interval Training"